What is Wimbledon

 Wimbledon dates

 Wimbledon dates follow a traditional late-June to early-July window.
-The tournament typically begins on 30 June, with key matches scheduled on 1 July, 3 July, 5 July, 6 July, and the men’s semifinals taking place on 10 July.
+The tournament typically begins at the end of June, with key matches scheduled in July, and the men’s semifinals taking place on Sunday.
 This timing supports grass preparation and creates continuity for the tennis season.

 The date of each round is significant for fans and broadcasters, with Friday, Saturday, and Wednesday marking important points in the tournament schedule.
 Because the Wimbledon Tennis Championships are fixed as a two-week “fortnight”, the dates also shape travel patterns, broadcast programming, and the cadence of the Wimbledon Tennis Championships.